badsectorlabs/ludus/docs/docs/Quick Start/create-a-user.md

 Now create your first ludus user!
 This user will be an admin as we specify `--admin`.
 Initials are commonly used for the userID.
+If the user name you specify (converted to lowercase and spaces replaced with `-`) exists on the system already, it's password will be changed!

 Prepend the LUDUS_API_KEY variable to the command to authenticate properly.